-- We provide complete mechanical services for all brands of heavy duty trucks.
+- We provide complete mechanical services for all brands of heavy-duty trucks.
 All truck repairs are completed in our preferred heavy truck mechanical shop by certified mechanics.
-You do not have to be a customer of RVH to have your truck serviced by us.

 - We provide axle singling services for Volvo and other brands.
 We will single your existing truck.
-We have the skills and knowledge to properly address ABS, VEST and other integrated safety systems when removing an axle.
+We have the skills and knowledge to properly address ABS, VEST, and other integrated safety systems when removing an axle.
 Complete reprogramming is included in our singling.
-And we always extensively road test our singled trucks.
+And we always extensively road test our singled trucks, and all trucks go through alignment after singling.

 Singling Your Truck